filmil/vivado-docker/README.md

 * Git
 * Docker and buildkit
-* A download of the Unified installer.
+* A download of the Vivado Unified installer that you own a license to.

 # Limitations